-Enhancing our offering of technical, digital and supply chain integration services - Rig Direct[®] - and extending their global deployment
+Enhancing our offering of technical, digital and supply chain integration services - Rig Direct® - and extending their global deployment

 We continue to enhance our offering of Rig Direct[®] services and extend their deployment worldwide.
 For many years, we have provided these services, managing customer inventories and directly supplying pipes to their rigs on a just-in-time basis, complemented by technical advice and assistance on the selection of materials and their use in the field, in markets like Mexico and Argentina.
 In response to changes in market conditions and the increased focus of customers on reducing costs and improving the efficiency of their operations, the extent and deployment of our Rig Direct[®] services has been extended throughout North America and in other markets around the world (e.g., Colombia, North Sea, Romania and the United Arab Emirates) and now include digital and more extensive supply chain integration services.
-Through the provision of Rig Direct[®] services to shorten the supply chain and simplify operational and administrative processes, as well as technical services for well planning and well integrity, to reduce costs, improve safety and minimize environmental impact.
+Through the provision of Rig Direct[®] services, we seek to integrate our operations with those of our customers using digital technologies to shorten the supply chain and simplify operational and administrative processes, as well as technical services for well planning and well integrity, to reduce costs, improve safety and minimize environmental impact.
 They are also intended to differentiate us from our competitors and further strengthen our relationships with customers worldwide under long-term agreements.